WORKING FROM HOME | DIGITAL TOOLS | MULTI-PASSIONATE CREATIVE

 Create a board with a “list” for each day of the week, then use the “cards” to organize your tasks for each day.
 Like this:

 Inside of each “card”, you can add more details such as checklists and you can attach any relevant documents.

 You can also create a board that takes one large project and uses different lists to break them into manageable steps.
 Don’t forget to add a pretty image to the background!

 Another way to use Trello is to keep your team organized.
 My content manager and I use Trello to keep track of who is doing what and what content is coming up next on the calendar.
-I also use Trello to organize content for my membership site, The Creative Abundance Tribe.

 For more ideas on how to use Trello, visit their templates section.

 The tomato timer is a tool that encourages working in 25-minute spurts followed by a 5 or 10-minute break.
 Also known as the Pomodoro Method, the tomato-timer works wonders if you’re having trouble getting started on a task.